AlphaOmarDiallo/Mareu/README.md

 1. RecyclerView should not be empty : recylcerview displays all meetings.
 2. RecyclerView should delete meeting with success.
 3. RecyclerView should open meeting detail with correct data.
-4. List_deleteAction_shouldRemoveItem
-5. FavouriteNeighbourFragment_ShouldOnlyDisplayFavoriteNeighbours
-6.
+4. Opens creation activity and meeting is not created.
+5. Opens creation activity and meeting is created.
+6. Filter by date or by meeting room.

 ## How to improve this project

+* Display meeting participants as chips in meeting creation activity.
+* Create new filter options.
+*
 You can either clone the repository and freely reuse it or you can make a pull request.
+It will only be accepted once I validate my retraining.